Looking for a project milestone example?

 A project objective shows you how you’ll be able to accomplish the goal.

-However, goal setting is the easy part.
+However, goal setting is the easy part, the hard part is implementing it.

-Now that your team is fired up, here’s what else you can do with ClickUp Goals:
+More you can do with ClickUp Goals:

 - Create weekly scorecards for better performance appraisal